Schaudge/petsc/doc/tutorials/index.rst

 PETSc Tutorials
 ===============

+.. admonition:: Survey for live tutorials

+  Interested in a live PETSc tutorial?
+Please `fill out this survey <https://forms.gle/bXeckZ9XEqYvmiF88>`__.
+  You may also contact us for more information at petsc-maint@mcs.anl.gov .

 PETSc has many tutorial examples, found in ``tutorials/`` directories throughout the ``src/`` tree.
 Since these do not have informative names and vary greatly in their complexity and level of internal documentation,